Input nonlinearities can shape beyond-pairwise correlations and improve information transmission by neural populations: Results

-The second way we break the on-off symmetry of our problem is by restricting the firing rates (FR's) of the neurons in our networks.
-Thus far, they have been allowed to take arbitrarily values.
+While our analytical results focused on the statistics of the stimulus distribution, one can also break the on-off symmetry of our problem by restricting the firing rates (FR's) of the neurons in our networks.
+Thus far, they have been allowed to take arbitrary values.
 Empirically, however, neurons are seen to fire infrequently~\cite{hromadka,baddeley,schneidman06,ohiorhenuan,ganmor}, with mean FR's of a few Hz: for 10 --- 20 ms time bins~\cite{ohiorhenuan,ganmor,schneidman06} this yields $\left< \sigma \right> \sim 0.01$ --- $0.1$.
-Thus, we maximize a Lagrange function $\mathcal{L} = MI - \lambda \left< \sigma \right>$ that disfavors high FR's~\cite{tkacik,karklin_simoncelli}, similar to the notion of \emph{sparse coding}~\cite{karklin_simoncelli,jz_plos,olshausen96,kzd,jz_sailsparse}.
+To incorporate this constraint, we maximized a Lagrange function $\mathcal{L} = MI - \lambda \left< \sigma \right>$ that disfavors high FR's~\cite{tkacik,karklin_simoncelli}, similar to the notion of \emph{sparse coding}~\cite{karklin_simoncelli,jz_plos,olshausen96,kzd,jz_sailsparse}.
 By varying $\lambda$, we alter the mean FR of the optimal network~\cite{tkacik}.
 We ask how the MI for these optimal networks varies as a function of their mean FR for networks with triplet interactions either allowed or forbidden.
+For these investigations, we restricted ourselves to $\beta = 1.5$.

-Intriguingly, for jointly Gaussian stimuli, which are fully defined by pairwise statistics, triplet interactions improve coding performance at sufficiently low firing rates (Fig. 3E).
+Intriguingly, for jointly Gaussian stimuli triplet interactions improve coding performance at sufficiently low firing rates (Fig. 3E).
 The improvement is larger for stronger stimulus correlations.
+This effect is somewhat surprising because our analytical results (Eq.
+5) show that, up to $\mathcal{O}(\epsilon^3)$, MI is not increased by the inclusion of HOC when the stimulus distribution is unskewed.
+We thus ascertain that the results in Fig. 3E arise at higher-order terms in the series expansion.
+The key intuition is that, when the encoding problem is sufficiently symmetric (i.e.: the stimulus distribution is symmetric about the mean \emph{and} no firing rate constraint prevents the response distribution from being on-off symmetric), the best encoders have no triplet interactions.

-For natural image stimuli, the benefits of triplet interactions extend to higher FR, and for low FR's, can be as large as $15$ --- $ 20 \%$ (Fig. 3F).
-We note that larger effect sizes may be possible in other circumstances not considered herein.
-We leave that issue for future work.
+For natural image pixel stimuli (with skewed distributions), restricting firing rates lead to further benefits of triplet interactions, over and above those already seen with unconstrained firing rates.
+In particular, for low firing rates the benefits of triplet interactions can be as large as $15$ --- $ 20 \%$ (Fig. 3F).

+The results shown herein are for networks of $N=10$ neurons.
+This is as large as we can consider while being able to numerically optimize our MI function with reasonable speed (see Appendix C for methods).
+However, we emphasize that our analytical results (Eq.
+5) hold for arbitrary $N$, and in fact suggest the effect of higher-order interactions on MI may grow with population size (see discussion of analytic calculations above).